agombolay/ribose-map/README.md

 3. FASTA file of nucleotide sequence of reference genome
 4. Configuration file (example is provided in ribose-map/lib)

-Note: If you have a list of single nucleotide coordinates and want to use only the Sequence or Distribution Modules without first running the Coordinate Module, please first create a folder with the following path: $repository/results/$sample/coordinate
+Note: If you have a list of single nucleotide coordinates and want to use only the Sequence or Distribution Modules without first running the Coordinate Module, please first create a folder with the following path: "$repository/results/$sample/coordinate" (The repository and sample variables should be the ones you provide in the configuration file).

 &nbsp;
 ## Software Installation